 The fifth Football Association president was born at 53 Broom Spring Lane on 15 June 1850 and educated at a private school in the city.
 Indeed, he lived in a metropolis that was a hotbed of soccer and early sport.

 After leaving school, Charles Clegg joined his father’s law firm.
-In 1871, his brother and he was members of the Sheffield Association which played the inter association match against the Football Association (who were based in London) at Bramall Lane.
-Charles Clegg would become a regular player in inter-association games after Sheffield won this game 3–1.
+In 1871, Charles Clegg and his brother were part of the Sheffield Association team that competed in an inter-association match against the Football Association, based in London, at Bramall Lane.

 Charles Clegg Family